-I started rowing almost seven years ago, a couple of years after my grandpa died.
+I started rowing eight years ago, a couple of years after my grandpa died.
 When my son was introduced to the sport, I decided that I was going to try it too and found sculling to be a perfect fit.

-In the last six years of competition, I have won 21 medals at Northwest Masters Regional Championships, including gold medals in both the single and double sculls every year for the last five years.
+In the last seven years of competition, I have won 26 medals at Northwest Masters Regional Championships, including gold medals in both the single and double sculls every year for the last six years.
 I was the 2014 Canadian Masters Nationals champion in three events.
 I have qualified to the World Indoor Rowing Championships, and I have medaled in the single scull at Head of the Charles, the world’s most prestigious head race.

 None of this would have been possible without my coach and team at North Cascades Crew.

 It is rare to find a rowing team with a Masters coach who is as committed as our coach, Fleming Brainerd.
 I had never even seen a shell up close before heading down to Lake Stevens with my son seven years ago, and now the sport is central to my life.
 Our coach is passionate about rowing and brings that passion to everyone he coaches, regardless of whether they want to row recreationally or competitively.
 Rowing is a sport that serves people of all ages, even people in their 70’s and 80’s!
 It is a way to enable more people in our community to access our lake, stay fit, meet new people and be a part of something larger than themselves.